Can I keep my address private on court documents?

 What is a Request to Withhold My Address from Public Access?

-If you want to open a peace order or protective order case and disclosing your address would put you at risk of further harm, file form CC-DC-PO-026 with your petition.
+If you want to open a peace order or protective order case and disclosing your address would put you at risk of further harm, file a Request to Withhold Address form with your petition.
+For protective order cases, use form CC-DC-DV-026; for peace order cases, use form CC-DC-PO-021.
 If you are a petitioner in a peace/protective order case and your petition states that disclosing your address would put you at risk of further harm, you may omit your address from all documents filed with the court, including documents in child custody, divorce, and name change cases.

 What is a Motion to Seal or Otherwise Limit Inspection of a Case Record?